|Type of tour:||Self-guided|

 It is designed as a self-guided riding experience, covering around 50km every day, taking advantage of a fantastic network of quiet tarmac roads that stretch across the whole of the Algarve.
 It can be adapted to suit your individual needs.

 Day 1: Arrival

-Upon your arrival in the Algarve, we will collect you and take you to your first destination, Vila Real de Santo Antonio, an interesting old town on the banks of the Guadiana river, which forms the border between Spain and Portugal.
+Upon your arrival in the Algarve, we will collect you from the Faro airport and take you to your first destination, Vila Real de Santo Antonio, an interesting old town on the banks of the Guadiana river, which forms the border between Spain and Portugal.

 Overnight in Vila Real de San Antonio.

 Day 2: Vila Real de Santo Antonio - Loule (40 miles/65km)